Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 ![Image showing both single ended and differential encoder connection schemes](/duet_boards/duet_3_can_expansion/duet_3_1hcl/duet_3_1hcl_encoders_01.png =600x)

 ### Single Ended
 If the encoder has a single ended output then the signal lines connect to the 1HCL 5 pin single ended input: A to A_INPUT, B to B_INPUT, and 5V or VCC to the +5V and ground to ground.
-The Z or N can be left disconnected.
+The Z or N can be left disconnected while the index pulse is not supported in firmware.

 ### Differential

 ### Tabs {.tabset}

 #### V2.0
+If the encoder has a differential output then connect the A- to A-, A+ to A+ etc. 5V/VCC to 5V and ground to ground.
+The Z+Z-/N+N- can be left disconnected while the index pulse is not supported in firmware.

+#### V1.0, V1.0a
 If the encoder has a differential output then connect the A+ to , B+ to the signal inputs on the 1HCL.
 5V/VCC to 5V and ground to ground.
-The A-,B- and Z+Z-/N+N- can be left disconnected.

-#### V1.0, V1.0a
-If the encoder has a differential output then connect the A- to A-, A+ to A+ etc. 5V/VCC to 5V and ground to ground.
-The Z+Z-/N+N- can be left disconnected while the index pulse is not supported in firmware.
+The A-,B- and Z+Z-/N+N- can be left disconnected while the index pulse is not supported in firmware.

 ## Duet3D Magnetic Shaft Encoder